John Cassavetes: 1980s

 Cassavetes directed the film Gloria (1980), featuring Rowlands as a Mob moll who tries to protect an orphan boy whom the Mob wants to kill, which earned her another Best Actress nomination.
 In 1982, Cassavetes starred in Paul Mazursky's Tempest, which co-starred Rowlands, Susan Sarandon, Molly Ringwald, Raúl Juliá and Vittorio Gassman.

 Cassavetes penned the stage play Knives, the earliest version of which he allowed to be published in the 1978 premiere issue of On Stage, the quarterly magazine of the American Community Theatre Association, a division of the American Theatre Association.
 The play was produced and directed as one of his Three Plays of Love and Hate at Hollywood, California's Center Theater in 1981.
-The trio of plays included versions of Canadian playwright Ted Allan's The Third Day Comes and Love Streams, the latter of which served as the blueprint for Cassavetes's 1984 film of the same name.
+The trio of plays included versions of Canadian playwright Ted Allan's The Third Day Comes and Love Streams, the latter of which served as the blueprint for Cassavetes' 1984 film of the same name.

+Cassavetes starred in Marvin & Tige (1983), also titled Like Father & Son, an American drama film directed by Eric Weston and written by Wanda Dell and Eric Weston based on a novel by Frankcina Glass.
+Marvin (played by Cassavetes), a heavy-drinking widower who has seen better days and makes a living taking odd jobs, meets suicidal youngster Tige (played by child actor Gibran Brown).
+Billy Dee Williams also appeared in the film in a supporting role.

 Cassavetes made the Cannon Films-financed Love Streams (1984), which featured him as an aging playboy who suffers the overbearing affection of his recently divorced sister.
 It was entered into the 34th Berlin International Film Festival where it won the Golden Bear.
-The film is often considered Cassavetes's "last film" in that it brought together many aspects of his previous films.
+The film is often considered Cassavetes' "last film" in that it brought together many aspects of his previous films.
 He despised the film Big Trouble (1986), which he took over during filming from Andrew Bergman, who wrote the original screenplay.
 Cassavetes came to refer to the film as "The aptly titled 'Big Trouble,'" since the studio vetoed many of his decisions for the film and eventually edited most of it in a way with which Cassavetes disagreed.

 In January 1987, Cassavetes was facing health problems, but he wrote the three-act play Woman of Mystery and brought it to the stage in May and June at the Court Theatre, Los Angeles.

 Cassavetes worked during the last year of his life to produce a last film that was to be titled She's Delovely.
-He was in talks with Sean Penn to star, though legal and financial hurdles proved insurmountable and the project was forgotten about until after Cassavetes's death, when his son Nick finally directed it as She's So Lovely (1997).
+He was in talks with Sean Penn to star, though legal and financial hurdles proved insurmountable and the project was forgotten about until after Cassavetes' death, when his son Nick finally directed it as She's So Lovely (1997).